Calling All Presenters….

 FLAGRUM

 I can’t really blame you for this; I used to get it wrong too.
 The word flagrum does not appear in the bible.
-It just sounds more vicious than its diminutive flagellum, which is the word used by the evangelists.
+It just sounds more vicious than its diminutive flagellum, which is the word used by the evangelists, albeit in its Greek form, φραγέλλιον.
 Either way, if you must mention it, don’t pretend that the scourge marks on the Shroud match the dumb-bell shapes on any known archaeological find, or that the picture you’re using to illustrate the kind of weapon that was used is either of an actual archaeological artefact or modelled on an archaeological artefact.
 It isn’t.
 The reconstruction was based on the Shroud, so it’s hardly surprising its lead tips match the marks on it.2

 LEPTON